WillemD61/battery-planning/README.md

 # Conversion efficiency

-Latest addition to the program is the conversion efficiency, i.e. a percentage indicating the difference between the quantities measured from/to the grid and the quantities charge/discharged by the battery system.
+Latest addition to the program is the conversion efficiency, i.e. a percentage indicating the difference between the quantities measured from/to the grid and the quantities charged/discharged by the battery system.

 For example, a conversion efficiency percentage of 90 indicates:
 1) to store 1 kWh in the battery one would have to import 1/0.9=1.1 kWh from the grid
-2) a discharge of 1 kWh from the battery would result in a return of 1*0.9=0.9 kWh to the grid so with this round trip one would be paying for 1.1 KWh and getting paid for 0.9 kWh.
+2) a discharge of 1 kWh from the battery would result in a return of 1*0.9=0.9 kWh to the grid so in this example one would be paying for 1.1 kWh and getting paid for 0.9 kWh.
 As result, some combinations of hourly prices will no longer be profitable.

 # Limitations of the program